 They'd offered two pigeons or a pair of dove.

-Yes poor they were, no more afford,
+Poor they were to no more afford,

-Yet rich with One from up Above.
+Yet rich with the One from up above.

 Under the eyes of hearts so true,

 To catch a bird He sees;

 And see the bird as up it flies,

 As time goes on, a step He'll take,